-- Ask questions in class and during guest lectures. - Contribute interesting articles, comments analysis and opinions to the cuLearn Forums. - Be active and contribute ideas during discussions. - Be prepared for class.
+- Ask questions in lectures and in the Question Forum. - Contribute interesting articles, comments analysis and opinions to the Discussion Forum. - Be engaged and contribute ideas during in-class and online discussions. - Submit questions on your index cards after lectures. - Read ahead and be prepared for class.